 - 4 - front left brake caliper.

-3. If only one caliper has been replaced or repaired, it is usually sufficient to bleed the air out of it alone.
+3. If only one caliper was replaced or repaired, it is usually sufficient to bleed air from it alone.

-4. Before pumping, unscrew the cover of the compensation tank and fill it with brake fluid up to the maximum mark.
+4. Before bleeding, unscrew the cap of the expansion tank and fill it with brake fluid to the maximum mark.

-Attention!
-During pumping, observe the level of liquid in the tank.
-The liquid level must not fall too low, otherwise air will enter through the tank.
-Always top up with fresh brake fluid.
+Caution!
+When bleeding, observe the fluid level in the reservoir.
+The fluid level should not drop too low, otherwise air will penetrate through the reservoir.
+Always add fresh brake fluid.

-5. Only brake system with ABS: Turn on the ignition and depress the brake pedal 4-5 times.
+5. Only brake system with ABS: Turn on the ignition and press the brake pedal 4-5 times.
 Then, if necessary, add brake fluid to the reservoir up to the maximum mark.
-When pumping rear brakes, Leave the ignition on throughout the entire run.
-Opening the bleed valve will turn on the ABS hydraulic pump and build up pressure.
+When bleeding rear brakes, leave the ignition on during the entire bleeding process.
+When the bleeding valve is opened, the ABS hydraulic pump will turn on and create pressure.

-6. Remove the anther-1st wheel cylinder air bleed bolt.
-Clean the bolt, put on a clean hose, lower the other end of the hose into a bottle half-filled with brake fluid.
-On older models, carefully coat the bleed valve with a rust corrosive agent and carefully open it.
+6. Remove the boot-1 of the wheel cylinder bleed bolt.
+Clean the bolt, put on a clean hose, and lower the other end of the hose into a bottle half-filled with brake fluid.
+On older models, carefully coat the bleed valve with a rust-corrosive agent and carefully open it.

-7. Ask an assistant to pump the brake pedal until pressure is created, which is felt by increasing resistance when the pedal is pressed.
+7. Ask an assistant to pump the brake pedal until pressure is created, which is felt by increasing resistance when pressing the pedal.

-8. When sufficient pressure is created, fully depress the brake pedal and hold in this position.
+8. When sufficient pressure has been created, fully depress the brake pedal and hold it in this position.

-9. Open the bleed screw on the caliper 1/2 turn with a spanner wrench.
-Collect escaping liquid in a bottle.
+9. Open the air bleed screw on the caliper by 1/2 turn with a spanner.
+Collect the leaking fluid in a bottle.
 Make sure that the end of the hose is constantly immersed in brake fluid.

-10. When the pressure is released, immediately close the valve.
-On models with ABS, the fluid pressure is unlikely to drop due to the pump being on, in this case, close the bleed valve after 2 seconds to prevent damage to the hydraulic pump.
+10. When the pressure drops, close the valve immediately.
+On ABS models, the fluid pressure is unlikely to drop due to the pump being on, in this case, close the bleed valve after 2 seconds to prevent damage to the hydraulic pump.

-11. Repeat the bleeding process until pressure is built up.
-Squeeze the pedal down and lock in this position.
-Open the bleed bolt, when the pressure drops, close the valve.
+11. Repeat the bleeding process until pressure is created.
+Press the pedal down and fix it in this position.
+Open the air bleed screw, when the pressure drops, close the valve.

-12. Repeat this process on one cylinder until air bubbles disappear from the brake fluid flowing into the bottle.
+12. Repeat this process on one cylinder until there are no more air bubbles in the brake fluid flowing into the bottle.

-13. Then, with the pedal depressed, tighten the air removal bolt with force 10 Nm.
+13. Then, with the pedal depressed, tighten the air bleed bolt with force 10 Nm.

-14. Remove the hose, put the boot on the valve.
+14. Remove the hose and put the dust cover on the valve.

-15. Bleed the rest of the cylinders in the same way.
+15. Bleed the remaining cylinders in the same way.

-16. After pumping, screw the cap onto the expansion tank.
-If necessary, add brake fluid up to the mark "MAX".
+16. After bleeding, screw the cap onto the expansion tank.
+If necessary, add brake fluid to the "MAX" mark.